linagora/openpaas-esn/doc/REST_community.md

 - 200 OK
 - 400 Bad request
+- 401 Unauthorized.
+The user is not authenticated on the platform.
 - 403 Forbidden - The user does not have enough rights to get the community members.
 - 404 Not found - Community or user not found.
 The error message will contain details.
-- 500 Internal server error - Something went bad on the server side.
+- 500 Internal server error - Something went wrong on the server side.

 **Request:**